Can-Sahin/AWSMobilePushNotification/README.md

 # AWSMobilePushNotification
-Serverless Mobile-Push-Notification server-side client and database abstraction/management for sending mobile push notification to APNS and GCM utilizing [Amazon DynamoDB] and [Amazon SimpleNotificationService]
+Serverless Mobile-Push-Notification server-side client and database abstraction/management for sending mobile push notification to APNS and GCM utilizing [Amazon DynamoDB] and [Amazon SimpleNotificationService] implemented with .NET (Standards 1.6)

 ###  Key Features and Functionality
 - Provides a **UserId and Token** level abstraction for your server-side application enabling you to only work with 'server-side defined `User` concept' and lifting the burden of token management/storage/validation.